edeustace/mongo-db-utils/README.md

 It saves your database urls so any task is just a few clicks.

+* backup a database locally
-* backup a database
+* backup a database and deploy it to Amazon S3
-* copy a database from one server to another (whilst backing up the target db if it exists)
+* copy a database from one server to another (whilst backing up locally the target db if it exists)